JorisAR/portfolio/content/posts/SmoothVoxelTerrain.md

 $$ CaT = Color_A * (1 - t) + Color_B * t$$

-We take the average CaT per cell, and set it as the vertex color.
-Then in the terrain Shader, we set the Color to brown if the red channel of the vertex color is over 0.5.
+We average the CaT of all the edges neighboring a node, and set that as the node's vertex color.
+Then in the terrain Shader, I currently set the Color to brown if the red channel of the vertex color is over 0.5.

 {{< figure src="/portfolio/images/SmoothVoxelTerrain/suzanne.png" width=100% >}}